zhuxinyu2468/places/categories/integrated_places_files/README.md

-# Legacy to Integrated Category Maps
+# Integrated Places Category Files

-This folder contains mappings of:
+This folder contains the most up-to-date versions of:
+- the Integrated Places Category taxonomy.
-- legacy Foursquare category to Integrated category
+- mappings of legacy Foursquare categories to Integrated categories.
-- legacy Factual category to Integrated category
+- mappings of legacy Factual categories to Integrated categories.

 These mappings are derived from the sheet [here](https://docs.google.com/spreadsheets/d/1WEa155l35R84tWfKAKakF9-MoLZ8ZjKuvP5tbLW07JE/edit#gid=221336214).